 Frame rate

 The lowest effective frame rate is 12fps.
-In general the PVS must have the same presented frame rate as the original SRC frame rate, i.e., in case reduced frame rate condition is employed the frame rate must be upscaled to the original frame rate before presentation and feeding the sequence to the models..
+In general the PVS must have the same presented frame rate as the original SRC frame rate, i.e., in case reduced frame rate condition is employed the frame rate must be upscaled using frame repetitions to the original frame rate before presentation and feeding the sequence to the models.
+The maximum frame rate is 60 fps.

 Initial-Buffering and Stalling Constraints

 Each PVS must start with an initial-buffering.
 The initial buffering can be up-to max 30 seconds.
+The lower limit is 1 second.

 The lower limit on the duration of a stalling event is 1 second